Top Job Interview Questions for Insurance Salespeople

 The key to landing any job is to prepare to answer questions that are likely to come up during the application process.
 If you’re interviewing for a job as an insurance salesperson, that means being ready to talk about your sales technique and to demonstrate knowledge of the industry and the company.

 All job interviews are at least partly a sales pitch, but sales jobs are doubly so.
 You can expect to be required to display your skills by “closing the sale,” so to speak.
 This is your opportunity not only to show off your acumen and familiarity with the job, but also to demonstrate how you’d interact with clients and colleagues.

 The more you can find out about the company culture before the interview, the better you’ll be able to show that you’re a good fit for the team.
 Some organizations may push their salespeople to be more aggressive, for example, or they may prize sellers who demonstrate a high degree of skill with sales management software.
 If you can learn more about the challenges facing the organization before you head in to the interview, you can make a better case for yourself as the candidate who will solve their problems.

 Background, Strengths, and Experience

 They'll probably want to know why you personally are suited for a sales environment and how much time you would ideally spend in an office.
+Again, it’s important to know what will be required in this particular job.
 You may also be asked to rate how trainable you are and what you think you're worth.
 Be prepared to discuss the contributions to profits that you've made to justify your salary request.